-More than gender, location appears to be a strong determinant of access to information as well as different information needs.
-This is by and large unsurprising, as Somalia is all but cohesive in terms of physical infrastructure and communal dynamics.
+Similar to gender, location appears to be a strong determinant of access to information as well as different information needs.
+More specifically:

-- The capital, Mogadishu, easily comprises the most camps for displaced communities, but these often share little background with their host communities and are most frequently subjected to forced evictions due to land prospecting. - South Galkayo represents one half of an important city along the main trade route between Mogadishu and Bossasso.
+- ☐ The capital, Mogadishu, easily comprises the most camps for displaced communities, but these often share little background with their host communities and are most frequently subjected to forced evictions due to land prospecting. - □ South Galkayo represents one half of an important city along the main trade route between Mogadishu and Bossasso.
 The city has been split in two due to a long-standing communal conflict that has spilled over into a conflict between two of Somalia's federal member states.
 As part of the more established Puntland, North Galkayo has received both greater investment and enjoys a greater presence of international actors than its southern counterpart. - Baidoa is both capital of South West State and of the Af-Ma'ay speaking Mirifle clan, historically disadvantaged in wider Somali politics.
 Baidoa is therefore a rare instance in which displaced communities are more likely to find communal and linguistic congruence with host communities. - Beledweyne is a city split by the Shabelle River and bitter hostilities between the two clans that inhabit the eastern and western halves of the city.
-Moreover, Beledweyne's proximity to the Shabelle is both blessing and curse, as the arable land along the riverbanks is undone by annually occurring devastating floods leaving especially the Somali Bantu farming populations along the river destitute.
+Moreover, Beledweyne's proximity to the Shabelle is both blessing and curse, as the arable land along the riverbanks is undone by annually occurring devastating floods leaving especially the Somali Bantu farming populations along the river destitute. - Hobyo is an old port city that gained infamy as the most southern port for Somali pirates during their heyday.
+However, it is also home to Galmudug State's politically most influential clans and has recently begun to benefit from a rehabilitated airport.
+But mostly, Hobyo is remote.